brunork/robot-video-creator/README.md

 # Robot Video Creator - POC

-Robot that creates YouTube videos from Wikipedia content (proof of concept)
+Robot that creates YouTube videos from Wikipedia and Google content (proof of concept)

 ## Credentials